Trapezius Stretch

 Targets upper trap and levator.

-Be very gentle for optimal results.
+Be very gentle with neck stretches.

 Keep opposite shoulder down.